acyclics/smart-CAN/README.md

 #include "can.h"
 ```

 2. Create a Can variable.
+The great thing about smart CAN is that you can treat the electronic device as a "Can object", it's basically plug and play so you can get CAN up and running hassle free.
+Therefore, from now on you can treat each "Can variable" as your electronic device.
 ```c
 Can device;
 ```